MaSe69/dssb/md/20_Python/python_about.md

 ## Comprehensions

+Comprehensions can be used to compose column headers for new dataframes more efficiently.

 Extracting elements by a specific condition from an array can be tricky, but it's often doable.
 For instance, put every city to upper case that contains in its name either the letter r or l: